manuelbieh/react-book/advanced-concepts/refs.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

 In this case, `componentDidMount()` does not have access to our input field from the `UsernameField` component.
 Instead, the instance of the component would actually be the **ref** itself.
-As `UsernameField` is a **Function Component**, we do not even have an instance of the component.
+As `UsernameField` is a **Function component**, we do not even have an instance of the component.
 The associated`console.log` result would be: `{ current: null }` - not exactly ideal if we want to gain access to the input element in order to focus on it.

 It is sufficient in this case to wrap the `UsernameField` component with a `React.forwardRef()` call.
 We can now amend the code of the `UsernameField` in the above example: